spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac.md

 #### 1. Decide the actions, scopes and permissions required by the user to Create a Cluster.

-The role creation is done from the `Tenant Admin' console.
+The role creation is done from the `Tenant Admin` console.
 For the above scenario, two roles needs to be created under `Project` and `Tenant` scope and attached to the user.

 <br />